 08 March 2019

 Singapore - A recent study conducted by Manulife revealed that the lack of awareness around heart attack warning signs and risk factors is still dangerously high among Singaporeans.
-The survey of 500 respondents highlighted a clear problem – if people are not aware of the symptoms of heart diseases, they’re less likely to seek help quickly.
+The survey of 500 respondents highlighted a clear problem – if people are not aware of the

 The Manulife Heart Health Survey was conducted to uncover insights about Singaporeans’ attitudes, understanding and behaviour towards heart health.
 It forms part of Manulife’s overarching focus to be a trusted health partner, helping customers establish long-term healthy lifestyle habits and rewarding them for staying active.

 Lack of awareness is still a problem, particularly among women

 An average of 17 people die every day from cardiovascular disease in Singapore.
 Heart disease and stroke are the number one killers of women, having claimed more lives in a single year than breast cancer has over a four-year period.

 Despite this, only 15% of women are aware of just how deadly cardiovascular disease is in Singapore.
 In fact, one out of two Singaporeans perceive having little or no personal risk of getting heart disease.
 When asked to evaluate their general knowledge of heart disease, close to half of Singaporeans rated their level of understanding as ‘poor’ or ‘very poor’.
 This suggests that this awareness gap is giving Singaporeans a false sense of safety.